 Petit Futé's opinion on TAJ MAHAL

-A "tear on the face of eternity" is the greatest Indian poet, Rabindranath Tagore described the Taj Mahal.
-This monument, emblematic of a country and one of the most famous in the world, is part of the world architectural heritage as a witness of eternal love, a romantic folly.
-The Taj Mahal is part of these monuments seen thousand times in photography or in reports.
-And yet when he finds himself with his delicate white before your eyes, it is impossible not to be surprised by his beauty, his majesty, his grace.
-The effect of wonder beats its full.
-It must be seen in the early hours of the morning, when the sun still ensommeillé comes caresser the white marble of its first rays, making it rosir as an intimidated girl.
-This is also the time at which the crowd is less and the place belongs to you.
-The height of romanticism, however, is to visit it a full moon evening.
-It makes it detach from the marine blue sky, the gardens guessing in the darkness.
-Taj Mahal Gardens are among the finest Mughal gardens in India.
-Inspired by Persian style, they are arranged in enclosed space and canals and alleys draw straight shots.
-The basins are positioned to reflect the gardens, the sky and here, the Taj Mahal.
-The aisles in 8 parts, a auspicieux figure for the Muslims, were planted.
+A "tear on the face of eternity" is how the greatest Indian poet, Rabindranath Tagore described the Taj Mahal.
+This monument, emblematic of a country and one of the most famous in the world, is part of the world's architectural heritage as a testimony of eternal love, a romantic folly.
+The Taj Mahal is one of those monuments seen a thousand times in photos or in reports.
+And yet, when it stands in all its immaculate whiteness before your eyes, its beauty, its majesty, its grace operate.
+It is necessary to see it in the early morning hours, when the sun still asleep comes to caress the white marble of its first rays, adorning it with pearl reflections.
+This is also the time when the crowd is smaller and the place is yours.
+The height of romance, however, is to visit it on a full moon night.
+The moon makes it stand out from the navy blue sky, the gardens appearing in the half-light.
+Inspired by the Persian style, the gardens are laid out in an enclosed space and the canals and alleys draw rectilinear plans.
+The ponds are placed to reflect the gardens, the sky and here, the Taj Mahal.
+The paths divide the flowerbeds into 8 parts, an auspicious number for the Muslims.
 Each square has 16 beds of flowers.
-In the Koran, the garden is the symbol of paradise, and it is better understood why they have been particularly cared here.
-Because the Taj Mahal is a tomb.
-It houses the tombs of Mumtaz Mahal, for whom it was built, and that of the Emperor Shah Jahan who reigned in northern India from 1628 to 1658.
+In the Koran, the garden is the symbol of paradise, and it is easy to understand why they have been particularly cared for here.
+For the Taj Mahal is a tomb.
+It houses the tomb of Mumtaz Mahal, for whom it was built, and that of Emperor Shah Jahan who ruled northern India from 1628 to 1658.

-What is striking in the history of the Taj is that it is primarily the witness of love of a man to his wife.
-The man is the Mughal Emperor Shah Jahan, and his wife is Mumtaz Mahal, «Bijoux du Palais».
-In 1631, when she was 39, she did not survive at the birth of their fourteenth child.
-On his death bed, she enjoins her husband to show the world how much they loved.
-For two years, Shah Jahan was mourning before he resolved to yield to his other passion: architecture.
-He thus conceived the Taj Mahal, the "crown of the palace", which he placed on the bank of the Yamuna, desiring to be able to contemplate him from the red fort where he resided.
-Seventeen years of hard work, 22 000 men and 1 000 elephants were needed to build it.
-The marble was transported to the elephant back from Jodhpur, we went to search for jade in China, turquoise in Tibet, agates in Yemen, gold in Egypt.
-It is said that Shah Jahan intended to build a tomb to the same for himself, but this time in black marble.
-Unfortunately, shortly after the beginning of the construction of the Taj Mahal, the emperor was overthrown by his own son, Aurangzeb who was imprisoned at the Agra fort.
-So it was through a window that he kept for the rest of his life the progress of the work.
-The legend claimed that Shah Jahan wished to make the hands of all craftsmen who had worked on the site, so that no reply could ever be built.
-When he died in 1666, he was still buried alongside his wife.
+What is so moving about the Taj is that it is primarily a testimony of love from a man to his wife.
+In 1631, when Mumtaz was 39 years old, she died giving birth to her fourteenth child.
+On her deathbed, she enjoined her husband to show the world how much they loved each other.
+For two years, Shah Jahan mourned before deciding to give in to his other passion: architecture.
+He designed the Taj Mahal, the "crown of the palace", which he placed on the bank of the Yamuna, wishing to be able to contemplate it from the Red Fort where he lived.
+Seventeen years of hard work, 22,000 men and 1,000 elephants were needed to build it.
+The marble was transported by elephant from Jodhpur, the jade was brought from China, the turquoise from Tibet, the agates from Yemen and the gold from Egypt.
+It is said that Shah Jahan intended to build an identical tomb for himself, but this time in black marble.
+Unfortunately, shortly after the construction of the Taj Mahal began, the emperor was overthrown by his own son, Aurangzeb, who had him imprisoned at the fort in Agra.
+It is thus through a window that he assisted for the remainder of his life to the progress of the work.
+Legend has it that Shah Jahan wanted to have the hands of all the craftsmen who worked on the site cut off, so that no replica could ever be built.
+When he died in 1666, he was nevertheless buried alongside his wife.

-If the emperor took so much part in the design of the building that he described as his architect, in reality, the doubt hangs… The building reportedly was designed by architect Ustadz Ahmad Lahori.
-It is 171 meters high, and the dome is 35 meters.
+If the emperor participated so much in the conception of the building that he is said to be its architect, in reality there is some doubt...
+The building is said to have been designed by the master architect Ustad Ahmad Lahori.
+It rises to 171 meters high, and the dome measures 35 meters.

-After the regulatory search of the security service, you are at the foot of a huge red sandstone door impregnated with white marble.
-The splendour and majesty of this anticipate door of what awaits you behind.
-There is often a lot of people on the edge of the door, because tourists rush to take a picture of Taj Mahal and his gardens from the stairs.
-You often have to sit down and wait for a while before you can make a cliché.
+Once youhave passed the security service's regulatory search, you find yourself at the foot of a huge red sandstone door inlaid with white marble.
+The splendor and majesty of this door foreshadows what awaits you behind it.
+It is often very crowded around the gate, as tourists rush to take a picture of the Taj Mahal and its gardens from the stairs.
+It is often necessary to play elbows and to wait a good moment before being able to make a photograph yourself.
 The garden, typically Mughal, is divided into four equal parts.
-At the centre, a canal feeds a basin in which the Taj Mahal is reflected.
-And in every corner of the space, trees lined with trees and a green lawn.
+In the center, a canal feeds a basin in which the Taj Mahal is reflected.
+And in each corner of the space, gardens planted with trees and a green lawn.

-In the central canal is the monument framed with four purely decorative minarets.
+In the central canal is reflected the monument framed by four minarets purely decorative.

-These were built in such a way that, in the event of an earthquake, they fall outside and not on the Taj dome.
+The minarets were built in such a way that, in case of an earthquake, they fall outwards and not on the dome of the Taj.
 The latter is framed by two symmetrical buildings.
-The one on the left, oriented towards the west, is a mosque active - especially on Friday - but not the other.
-To access the mausoleum, you will need to déchausser: barefoot, you will feel better cold marble!
+The one on the left, facing west, is an active mosque - especially on Fridays - but not the other one.
+To reach the mausoleum, you will have to take off your shoes: bare feet, you will feel better the cold marble!

-Inside, you will discover the cenotaph of Mumtaz Mahal and Shah Jahan.
-The graves are in the basement.
-A guide will make you hear the extraordinary echo under the cupola or illuminate the scales of semi-precious stones in marble with its pocket lamp.
-Respectful silence is in principle requested.
+Inside, you will discover the cenotaphs of Mumtaz Mahal and Shah Jahan.
+The tombs are in the basement.
+A guide will not fail to make you hear the extraordinary echo under the dome or to illuminate with his flashlight the inlays of semi-precious stones in the marble.
+Respectful silence is normally requested.

-Turn the Taj round and look at the differences in the colour of marble with the rise of the sun: rosé in the morning, white in the day, and golden under the moon.
-Admire the scales on the walls and around the porticos.
-Koranic verses were embedded in marble.
-Take the time to see that the four sides of the building are strictly identical.
+Walk around the Taj and watch the differences in the color of the marble as the sun rises: pink in the morning, white during the day, and golden under the moon.
+Admire the inlays on the walls and around the porticos.
+Quranic verses have been inlaid in the marble.
+Take time to notice that all four sides of the building are strictly identical.

-Behind the Taj, you will discover the Yamuna, a small temple and women affairées to the laundry.
-Later, unfortunately, you will also see the chimneys of polluting companies that are wasting the landscape somewhat.
+Behind the Taj, you will discover the Yamuna, a small temple and women busy with the laundry.
+Further on, unfortunately, you will also see the chimneys of polluting companies which spoil the landscape a bit.